ai-on-gke/website/site/content/docs/agentic/flowise/index.md

 ![alt text](1_create_agentflow.png)

 3. Click on the `Load Agents` button and select our example Agentflow from the file `tutorials-and-examples/flowise/agentflow.json` in the repository.
-This is basically a builtin `Software Team` template from the Flowise marketplace but it uses VertexAI API to access LLMs.
+This is basically a builtin `Software Team` template from the Flowise marketplace but it uses the Ollama Chat Model to access locally hosted LLMs.

 ![alt text](2_load.png)